 There are eight Council Tax bands.

-The Valuation Office gave every home a valuation band between A and H, according to its value - current market values may not be the best guide to the band your home is in.
+The Valuation Office gave every home a valuation band between A to H, according to its value - current market values may not be the best guide to the band your home is in.

 If you're thinking about buying a home, be aware that the band may be increased after the sale if the previous owner had improved the property.